The Message of Love

 Upon your heart, [O Muhammad] – that you may be of the warners (26:192-4)

-In this very verse there are many lessons, but my focus today will be, on the fact it has been revealed to you upon your hearts.
+In this very verse there are many lessons, but my focus today will be on the fact it has been revealed to you upon your hearts.
 It has been bought down to you on your hearts: ‘a’la qalbi’.
 This has been repeated twice in the Qur’an, once in surah al Baqarah (verse 97) and secondly in surah Shuarah.
 So it’s been bought down from Jibreel, upon your hearts.

-In these two instances Allah Almighty is mentioning the revelation has been bought down on our hearts.
+In these two instances Allah Almighty is mentioning that the revelation has been brought down on our hearts.
 Why does Allah mention hearts here?
 This picture evokes the Qur’an in one hand and the heart in the other.
 The significance of mentioning the heart, and the meanings behind the fact that the Qur’an was revealed upon the heart of the Prophet.
 The majority of scholars agree that the heart is the place of understanding, the place of accountability, place of sensitivity and sincerity (ikhlaas).
 And the symbolic meaning of the heart is the symbol of life.
 The heart in the body is the symbol of life, pumping blood around our veins.
 The Qur’an is the symbol of light, in every corner of our life.
 You cannot have a body without a heart-it is a lifeless body.
 Just like the Ummah without the Qur’an.
 Thus, we can go on about the similarities between the heart in the chest and the revelation of the Qur’an to the Prophet (peace be on him).

 ‘And thus we have revealed to you, a Spirit from our own command’.
 (42:52)

 Thus He describes the Qur’an as a spirit.
 It is the spirit of our hearts and our life.
 Without the spirit of the Qur’an there is no real life.
-The other meaning on which I want to focus, when we mention the heart is that although it is the place for understanding and accountability and reflecting and pondering.
-It is also the place of love.
+The other meaning on which I want to focus, when we mention the heart, is that although it is the place for understanding and accountability and reflecting and pondering, it is also the place of love.
 There is a direct correlation between the heart and the idea of love.
 The two main meanings of the heart in this context are as a symbol of life and a symbol of love.